 The winner of this year’s Super Bowl ad contest wasn’t an ad at all – it was publicity.

-While 56 brands dropped a cool $5.5 million on slick 30-second productions designed to gain attention for their products, Budweiser outperformed the lot – even after leaving the Clydesdales in the stable.
+While 56 brands dropped a cool $5.5 million each on slick 30-second productions designed to gain attention for their products, Budweiser outperformed the lot – even after leaving the Clydesdales in the stable.

 Instead of paying for production costs and air time, Budweiser brand managers executed a pure publicity play, issuing a press release announcing that their Super Bowl marketing budget would instead be diverted to ads supporting COVID vaccine awareness.